Bon1138/wiki-brackets-shell/Architecture-Proposal----Windows-Chrome-Theming.md

 *[Glenn] Dialog boxes are out of scope.
 If XP support requires a bunch of additional work, we should consider dropping it.
 This is ultimately a PM decision, but engineering effort may influence it.*

 # Customization
-The idea is that we could turn the darkness on and off by wrapping the code into either a runtime check or compiletime flag.
+The idea is that we could turn the darkness on and off by wrapping the code into either a runtime check or compile time flag.
 Either will work -- but we haven't talked about this in detail.
 Furthermore, the darkness colors will be compile time constants -- not driven by an external style sheet or config file.
 This wasn't part of the acceptance criteria and I know that's what folks are asking for but that's simply too much work for this round.
 I believe there is another story to allow the theme to be customizable.

 *[Glenn] A global flag to enable/disable is fine.
 This can be compile time or runtime, whichever is easier.
 Compile time constants for colors is fine as a first step, but we may need to make them customizable at runtime in the future.*